 Are you thinking of building an all-inclusive, adaptive baseball/softball field fully accessible to players with and without disabilities?
 No Fault can help!
 Here are some pictures of accessible baseball fields that No Fault provided and installed our rubber surfacing for:

 Take a look at our No Fault Safety Surface that we custom installed for decorative “knee walls” for a pool area in New Haven, Indiana.
 (A “knee wall” is a short wall, typically less than three feet in height, used to support structures.)
 Our customer loves it!

 No Fault Safety Surface also makes excellent residential pool decking, as you can see at this installation we did at a private residence in Louisville, Kentucky:

 No Fault partnered with Heartland Park & Recreation to provide and install all-black rubber surfacing for the Centerville Walking Track in Centerville, Texas.
 The results are outstanding!

 And what do you think the folks at the Entergy Riverbend Firing Range in St. Francisville, Louisiana selected for their flooring material?
 You guessed it!
 No Fault Safety Surface!

 As you can see, there are virtually endless applications for indoor and outdoor safety surfacing.
 It’s soft under your feet while remaining durable and weatherproof.
-Contact No Fault Sport Group today so we can assist you with your upcoming flooring projects.
+Contact us today so we can assist you with your upcoming flooring projects.

 Playgrounds are meant for ALL children.
-Parents and school administrators need occasional reminders that this means including children with special needs too.
+Parents and school administrators need occasional reminders that this means including children with disabilities too.